Optical System and Detector Requirements for Live-Cell Imaging

 The digital camera system captures optical information from the microscope and samples the data according to discrete light levels and spatial resolution elements (panel (b); Figure 6).
 As pixel size increases (left to right in panel (b)), the smaller details of many features become obscured and the image acquires a blocky, almost indiscernible appearance (lower right-hand corner in panel (b)).
 Decreasing the number of gray levels utilized to capture and display the image (bottom to top in panel (b)) reduces the shading, leaving only features with very high contrast (top row in panel (b)).
 Note that these two factors work together in providing information.
 Once again, in live-cell imaging experiments, the amount of information gathered should be proportional to the requirements of the investigation.

 A variety of filters and mirrors are employed in microscopes designed for live-cell imaging to direct and fine-tune the wavelength profile of illumination and emission light as it travels from the light source through the microscope (and specimen) and then to the detector.
 In transmission mode with contrast-enhancing optical systems, the light-modifying components are either polarizers and prisms (DIC) or condenser annuli and phase rings (phase contrast and Hoffman modulation contrast).
 Because the overall throughput of light in the microscope optical train for brightfield, DIC, and phase contrast is much higher than with fluorescence, very little modification is usually necessary in order to increase signal-to-noise when imaging in these modes.
 The primary consideration is filtering the tungsten-halogen illumination to remove phototoxic ultraviolet and infrared wavelengths before they damage the specimen.
 Blocking infrared light is necessary to avoid heat damage to the cells and to reduce background levels that complicate signal-to-noise with infrared-sensitive camera systems.
 Ultraviolet light is less of a concern with transmitted light lamps, but the wavelengths reaching the specimen can easily be controlled using a green or red interference filter.
 Both the infrared and visible light filters will significantly reduce light levels and may require increased exposure and gain settings on the detector system to preserve signal-to-noise.
+Modern light sources also include LEDs, which are advancing rapidly.

 In fluorescence imaging, interference filters and dichromatic mirrors are combined to select the appropriate wavelength bands of light that are used to excite and collect emission from the fluorophores labeling the specimen.
 The relatively low light levels in fluorescence microscopy, when compared to transmission modes, render the choice of filters critical for achieving adequate signal-to-noise levels.
 In most cases, especially where signal bleed-through is of concern due to overlapping fluorophore emission profiles, the application of bandpass excitation and emission (barrier) filters is required.
 Often, the narrow spectral windows inherent in these filters further restricts the amount of light passing through the microscope and challenges the investigator to select the optimum bandwidth for obtaining satisfactory images.